Leeds Knight First Time Guide

 3 x 20 minute periods.

-However, unlike football, when the puck isn’t in play, the clock stops, so those 60 minutes of play can take 2.5 hrs some times
+However, unlike football, when the puck isn’t in play, the clock stops, so those 60 minutes of play can take 2.5 hrs sometimes

 Is it OK to take my family?

 Yes!
 Ice Hockey is massively family friendly and a world apart from football when it comes to banter and rivalries.
-Yes there are songs/chants from the fans, but these are almost exclusively supportive (or gentle leg pulling) and free from bad language.
+Yes there are songs/chants from the fans, but these are almost exclusively supportive (or gentle leg pulling) and generally free from bad language.
 Football banter, aggression, intimidation just doesn’t fly at hockey.

 Where should I park?